Giving to Fund our Church Work

 To start giving by Standing Order download the form here which has all the information to enable you set it up via your online banking or to send the instruction to your Bank.
 You will also need to download a Gift Aid Declaration if you are a tax-payer as the parish can reclaim the tax you have paid so increasing your donation by a further 25%.
 The form can be completed and submitted electronically.
 Alternatively a form can be requested from our gift aid secretary [email protected] and returned by post.

 You can can donate either before or after our services in church by cash, card or cheque.
 If your gift is greater than £30 and you are a tax-payer, please also fill in a yellow gift aid envelope available from our church wardens, which allows our parish to reclaim the tax so increasing your donation by a further 25%.

 Legacy Gift in your Will

 God gave us everything we own.
-Our beliefs and practices teach us that when we have no further use for our earthly possessions, we give back to God to thank God for all the blessings you have received in your lifetime.
+When we have no further use for our earthly possessions, we give back to God to thank God for all the blessings we have received in our lifetime.